Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 The beach at the resort of Petra, Lesvos, Greece

-This is a sandy shore perfect for families located a bit less than 60 km from Mytilene, the capital of Lesbos.
-It has amenities such as umbrellas, sun beds, and showers, while restaurants and Greek taverns are nearby.
+This sandy shore, popular with families, is located around 55–60 km from Mytilene.
+It offers amenities such as umbrellas, sunbeds, and showers, while nearby restaurants and Greek taverns are available.

 Vatera